Hanjocl/OpenIPC-QML-Element/Important_Commands.md

     }
     ```

+---
 # How-to-use in QML
-The following guide will go over all the commands available and in which order they need to be used.
+The following guide provides a list of plug-n-play modules for QML and go over the commands used in them.
+It just takes all the thing from the example qml and puts them in a list...

-### PLUG-N-PLAY solutions
+### The PLUG-N-PLAY solution
 Use the following QML code modules to make it work!

 #### 1. Selection box for codec